-Prerequisite(s): BIO 102, BIO 121, BMS 110, BMS 267 or BMS 268; and CHM 116 (lecture) and CHM 117 (lab) or CHM 160.
-Public health aspects of microbiology, particularly causes and control of infectious diseases, immunology, sterilization and disinfection and food and water bacteriology.
+Prerequisite(s): BIO 101 and BIO 111 or BIO 121 or BMS 110 or BMS 267 or BMS 268; and CHM 116 and CHM 117 or CHM 160 or prior acceptance into the West Plains ASN program.

+Public health aspects of microbiology, particularly causes and control of infectious diseases, immunology, sterilization and disinfection, and food and water bacteriology.
 Students who take BIO 210 and BIO 310 receive credit toward graduation only for BIO 310.
 Course fee.

-Credit hours: 3 Lecture contact hours: 2 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 2 2 Fall, Spring